-The V34 LED and V32b LED will alternatively flash on and off for 1/2 second each to indicate that the modem is handshaking or retraining.
+The V34 LED will flash on and off in 1/2 second intervals to indicate that the modem is handshaking or retraining.

 Line Condition Status Display

 Regarding data being transmitted over telephone line circuits, there are many kinds of line impairments that can affect the data being received by the remote modem.